-IN wholeMsgLength -- as received from the network
+result = SUCCESS or errorIndication

-IN wholeMsgLength -- as received from the network
+prepa areDataElements(

-OUT messageProcessingModel -- typically, SNMP version
+IN transportDomain origin as determined in step 3.

-OUT securityModel -- Security Model to use
+IN transportAddress origin as determined in step 3.

-OUT securityName -- on behalf of this principal
+IN wholeMsg as received from the network

-OUT securityLevel -- Level of Security requested
+IN wholeMsgLength as received from the network

-OUT contextEngineID -- data from/at this entity
+OUT messageProcessingModel typically, SNMP version

-OUT contextName -- data from/in this context
+OUT securityModel Security Model specified

-OUT pduVersion -- the version of the PDU
+OUT securityName on behalf of this principal

-OUT PDU -- SNMP Protocol Data Unit
+OUT securityLevel Level of Security specified

-OUT pduType -- handle for a matched request
+OUT contextEngineID data from/at this entity

-OUT maxSizeResponseScopedPDU -- maximum size of Response PDU
+OUT contextName data from/in this context

-OUT maxSizeResponseScopedPDU -- maximum size of Response PDU
+OUT pduVersion the version of the PDU

-OUT statusInformation -- success or errorIndication
+OUT PDU SNMP Protocol Data Unit

--- (error counter OID and value
+OUT pduType SNMP PDU type

--- when errorIndication)
+OUT sendPduHandle handle for a matched request

-OUT stateReference
+OUT maxSizeResponseScopedPDU maximum size of Response PDU

--- reference to state information
+OUT statusInformation success or errorIndication

--- to be used for a possible
+(error counter OID and value

-)
+when errorIndication)

--- Response
+OUT stateReference reference to state information

-'''
+to be used for a possible

-- 5) If the result is a FAILURE errorIndication, the message is discarded without further processing. - 6) At this point, the abstract data elements have been prepared and processing continues as described in Section 4.2.2, PDU Dispatching for Incoming Messages.
+) Response

-4.2.2.
+- 5) If the result is a FAILURE errorIndication, the message is discarded without further processing. - 6) At this point, the abstract data elements have been prepared and processing continues as described in Section 4.2.2, PDU Dispatching for Incoming Messages. - 4.2.2.
 PDU Dispatching for Incoming Messages